 The strength of a TMO lies in its ability to bring together multiple organizations and individuals to holistically address and accomplish more than any one government agency, employer, developer or resident can.
-We work together to reduce traffic congestion, improve air quality, and make life better for residents throughout the northwest metro region.
 Activities range from providing public education about transportation options to taking an active role in site-design elements that effectively impact travel demand.

 Regional Transportation Management Organizations